microsoft/playwright/docs/src/api/params.md

 ## context-option-strict
 - `strictSelectors` <[boolean]>

-It specified, enables strict selectors mode for this context.
+If specified, enables strict selectors mode for this context.
 In the strict selectors mode all operations on selectors that imply single target DOM element will throw when more than one element matches the selector.
 See [Locator] to learn more about the strict mode.

+## context-option-service-worker-policy
+- `serviceWorkerPolicy` <[ServiceWorkerPolicy]<"default"|"disabled">>

+If set to `disabled`, all Service Worker registrations will be blocked.

 ## select-options-values
 * langs: java, js, csharp